Omar Abdalla

 The objective of the Purdue Engineering World Health chapter is to participate in the annual design competition, where teams by designing low-resource devices for 3rd World Countries.
 I became president of the club during the onset of the Pandemic.
 Therefore, my objective was to maintain the club's existence throughout the pandemic and produce a competitive design.
 At the end of my Presidency, the team was able to design a ventilator at 95% cost reduction compared to the current market value.
 Furthermore, the membership of the club expanded to at least 20 members, which is the most the club’s history.

-Omar Abdalla Education Details
+Omar Abdalla education

-Frequently Asked Questions about Omar Abdalla
+Frequently asked questions about Omar Abdalla

 What company does Omar Abdalla work for?

-Omar Abdalla works for Vanderbilt University School Of Medicine
+Omar Abdalla works for Vanderbilt University School of Medicine.

 What schools did Omar Abdalla attend?